bruab/bruab.github.io/technology-i-love.md

 ## The camera (~200 years ago)

 If we didn't have a way to take cat photos, we could never have invented ...

+## Indoor plumbing (~200 years ago)

+Sanitation, convenience, can't beat it.
+(Thanks @tw for the suggestion.)

+## Antibiotics (~100 years ago)

+A huge win in the struggle againts bacterial infection.
+Of course the bacteria [have not given up](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4378521/), but this invention sure put humans at an advantage.

 ## The Internet (~50 years ago)